hilch/brsnmp/README.md

 set filter to given MAC address (regular expression)

 ```--filter=X20CP3585```
 set filter for X20CP3585. (simple filter, no regex.
-'X20CP3585' may not be used as hostname in this case)
+'X20CP3585' must not have be used as hostname in this case)

 ### `--list`